Search parts for wheel brakes

 Find parts via the brake dimension

-Each wheel brake has a brake dimension.
-You first measure the inner diameter of the brake drum, where the contact surface of the brake shoes touches the brake drum, you then measure the width of the brake shoe.
+Each wheel brake has a specific brake dimension.
+First, measure the inner diameter of the brake drum (where the brake shoe contact surface meets the drum), then measure the width of the brake shoe.

 Mäta bromsdiameter